Knowledge Hub / Using Your Roth IRA to Pay for College: What You Need to Know in 2025

 If you want to avoid impacting your retirement savings, private student loans can be a great option to pay for college, especially if you’ve reached your federal student loan borrowing limit.
 With good credit or a cosigner who has good credit, you can potentially qualify for a low interest rate and a flexible student loan repayment plan.

-Apply for Private Student Loans Today With ELFI
+Apply for Private Student Loans Today with ELFI

 ELFI offers private student loans for undergraduates, parents and graduate school with competitive interest rates and flexible repayment options.
 Depending on your preference, you can begin paying your student loans while you or your child is still in school, or you can defer them until after graduation.
 If you’re thinking about using private student loans to help cover the cost of college, use ELFI’s student loan calculator to estimate your monthly payments and overall costs.